-A Bucks County Parent’s Guide to Traveling to Myrtle Beach, S.C., With Young Kids
+Vacation Inspiration: Traveling to Myrtle Beach, South Carolina With Young Kids

-When my husband and I decided to take a trip to Myrtle Beach, S.C., with our three children (ages 5, 2 and 11 months) in tow, we knew we weren’t taking a “vacation” in the same sense that we would have in our earlier years of marriage.
-But we still wanted to have a good time, and not feel like we were just taking care of our kids in a different city.
+When my husband and I decided to take a trip to Myrtle Beach, S.C., with our three children (ages 5, 2, and 11 months) in tow, we knew we weren’t taking a “vacation” like we did earlier in our marriage.
+But we still wanted to have a good time traveling with kids, and not feel like we were just taking care of our kids in a different city.

 Luckily for us, Myrtle Beach is a super family-friendly destination, and not just for families of older kids.
-While there may be tons of activities for the thrill seekers (think roller coasters, escape rooms, making your own monster truck and more), there’s still plenty you can do with your toddlers.
+While there may be tons of activities for the thrill seekers — think roller coasters, escape rooms, and making your own monster truck — there’s still plenty you can do with your toddlers.

 Where to Stay

-We stayed at the Sheraton Broadway Resort Villas, a family-friendly resort that’s a mere 2 miles from the beach.
-As a family of three young children all ages five and under, we knew we would be spending the majority of our time at our resort.
-A place with a pool was a must, as well as a place that had a kids center (one day when it simply poured, the kids were able to make a craft with other families and then we picked out some board games to take back to our accommodations).
+We stayed at the Sheraton Broadway Resort Villas, a family-friendly resort located just two miles from the beach.
+As a family of three young children, all ages five and under, we knew we would be spending the majority of our time at our resort.
+A place with a pool was a must, as well as a place that had a kids center.

-The resort has not one but three pools, one of which is indoors, as well as a pirate ship with waterworks, a lazy river and a mini toddler wading pool.
-My kids loved stopping at the pond on the way to and from the pool to feed the turtles!
-And one more thing, they had their own mini golf.
+The resort has not one, but three pools, one of which is indoors, as well as a pirate ship with waterworks, a lazy river, and a mini toddler wading pool.
+My kids loved stopping at the pond on the way to and from the pool to feed the turtles.
+And on top of all that, they had their own mini golf.

 What to Do